navining/gocpp/Chapter 2/Default-Parameters.md

 }
 ```

-Moreover, we can also give default arguments in declaration besides definition:
+Moreover, we can also give default parameters in declaration besides definition:

 ```cpp
 int sum(int a = 10, int b = 20);